dbt-labs/dbt-project-evaluator/README.md

-This project is intended to be a dbt porject with poor DAG modeling so the professional services team can develop tools to detect these errors
+This project is intended to be a dbt proect with poor DAG modeling so the professional services team can develop tools to detect these errors

 ### Types of DAG issues to potentially detect: